werner-scholtz/flutterpi_codelab/README.md

-# Getting started with flutter-pi
+# Getting started with flutter-pi and peripherals

 ## What you'll build